Review and road test of the Toyota Prius Plug-in

 SOCKET TO 'EM

-Toyota's Prius is best known as the nation's favourite hybrid car.
-This second generation model is also available in Plug-in guise, as Jonathan Crouch reports.
+Toyota's Prius is best known as the nation's favourite self-charging full-Hybrid model.
+But it's also long been available in Plug-in form too.
+Jonathan Crouch drives it.

 Ten Second Review of the Toyota Prius Plug-in

 These days, Toyota is ramping up its full-EV offensive but very first plug-in Toyota was a hybrid, the Prius Plug-in, initially launched in 2012, then introduced in this second generation form in 2015 with an update three years later.
-It's proved to be a very credible contender in the growing market for plug-in hybrid models.
-It can run up to 30 miles on pure electric power (twice as far as its predecessor) and EV power is up by 83% thanks to a freshly-developed Dual Motor Drive System.
-It's the faintly unbelievable figures though, that could sell you on this car: fancy 283mpg on the combined cycle and 22g/km of CO2?
+It's proved to be a very credible contender in the growing market for plug-in hybrid models and can in this form run up to 34 miles on pure electric power (more than twice as far as the first generation model), with EV power up by 83% over that original car thanks to a more sophisticated Dual Motor Drive System.
+It's the faintly unbelievable WLTP-rated figures though, that could sell you on this car: fancy up to 235.4mpg on the combined cycle and up to 28g/km of CO2?
 Thought so.

-A little forgotten today is the fact that it was Toyota who were first to develop the whole concept of Plug-in hybrid motoring.
-Perhaps the reason we don't necessarily associate Toyota with PHEVs is that the company's initial contender in this segment, the first generation 'XW30'-series version of this Prius Plug-in, was so relatively uncompetitive.
+Perhaps the reason we don't necessarily associate Toyota with PHEVs is that the company's initial contender in this class, the first generation 'XW30'-series version of this Prius Plug-in launched back in 2012, was so relatively uncompetitive.
 Not only was it prohibitively expensive but it would only at best travel around 15 miles on all-electric power.
 Not good enough.
-So Toyota has gone away and come up with something better in the form of this far more competitive second generation version.
+So Toyota went away and in 2016, came up with something better in the form of this far more competitive second generation version.

-This MK2 model matches the class standard for all-electric driving range, doubling its potential EV distance to 34 miles and developing far more power from its larger lithium-ion battery thanks to technological improvements in three key areas: battery development, maximised EV driving performance and increased battery recharging speed.
-The car also handles better and looks far smarter with its second generation Prius styling.
+This MK2 model immediately matched the class standard for all-electric driving range, doubling its potential EV distance to 34 miles and developing far more power from its larger lithium-ion battery thanks to technological improvements in three key areas: battery development, maximised EV driving performance and increased battery recharging speed.
+The car also handled better and looked far smarter with its second generation Prius styling.
 Toyota gave it a few more upgrades in 2018 to make it safer and better connected, which has created the car we're going to test here.

-All-electric driving range is rated at around 30 miles, though you won't get anything like that if you start to really use the increased EV power of this MK2 model.
-This has risen by 83% thanks to a new Dual Motor Drive System that boosts the total hybrid system output to a still rather modest 120bhp.
+All-electric driving range is rated at around 34 miles, though of course you won't get anything like that if you start to really use the increased EV power of this MK2 model.
+This rose by 83% compared to the original design thanks to a more sophisticated Dual Motor Drive System that boosts the total hybrid system output to a still rather modest 120bhp.
 Still, that's enough to develop better acceleration than you might expect from a Prius (62mph is 11.1s away) and performance that's slightly more engaging (though top speed is limited to a modest 101mph).
 You might find the handling to be more engaging than expected too, thanks to this second generation design's use of Toyota's New Global Architecture platform.
-This stiffer set-up reduces bodyroll and improves refinement.
+This stiffer set-up reduces body roll and improves refinement.

 Design and Build